Short Course Ethnographic Documentary.

 - Students and concessions (unemployed, University of Manchester staff): £950

 The course was one of the most well-organized and informative courses I have ever been a part of.
 Not only do I come away from it with technical and theoretical knowledge, but the contacts, colleagues, and friends that I have made will be a part of my life and career for many years to come.Shalini Ayyagari - Assistant professor in Ethnomusicology, University of Pittsburgh

-Take a look at a gallery of images from last year’s course:
+Take a look at a gallery of images from previous editions of the course:

 I highly recommend this course!
 In only two weeks I feel like I have learned the basics of filmmaking and would feel comfortable using these in a research project.Samuèle Remillard-Boilard - PhD candidate, Sociology, University of Manchester

 These are some additional details about the content of the course:

 - Introduction to visual anthropology with with professor Andrew Irving